fragrussu/MRItools/README.md

 # Download
-Getting MRItools is extremely easy: simply cloning this repository is all you need to do - the tools would be ready for you to run.
+Getting MRItools is extremely easy: cloning this repository is all you need to do.
+The tools would be ready for you to run.

 If you use Linux or MacOS: